-- (1) For each eight or fewer juveniles of each sex, there shall be at least one toilet, one lavatory and a bathtub or shower.
+- (1) For each eight or fewer youth of each sex, there shall be at least one toilet, one lavatory, and either a bathtub or a shower.
 All toilets shall be above floor level. - (2) Each bathroom shall be ventilated.
-Each inside bathroom shall have a mechanical ventilating system to the outside with a minimum of ten air changes per hour. - (3) Toilet and bathing facilities and drinking water shall be convenient to sleeping quarters, living and recreation rooms. - (4) Cold and hot water, not exceeding 120° fahrenheit, shall be supplied to lavatories, bathtubs and showers. - (5) Toilet facilities and drinking water shall be convenient to reception and admission areas. - (6) Locked sleeping rooms shall be equipped with a drinking fountain, lavatory and toilet, unless a communication system or procedure is in effect to give the resident immediate access to a lavatory, toilet and drinking water.
+Each inside bathroom shall have a mechanical ventilating system to the outside, with a minimum of 10 air changes per hour. - (3) Toilet and bathing facilities and drinking water shall be convenient to sleeping quarters and living and recreation rooms.

+- (4) Cold and hot water, not exceeding 120° Fahrenheit, shall be supplied to lavatories, bathtubs, and showers. - (5) Toilet facilities and drinking water shall be convenient to the reception and admission areas. - (6) Locked sleeping rooms shall be equipped with a drinking fountain, lavatory, and toilet, unless a communication system or procedure is in effect to give the resident immediate access to a lavatory, toilet, and drinking water.